eXigentCoder/swagger-spec-express/README.md

 - Better error messages in general so you don't need to debug
 - Ability to inject certain things into parameters.
 E.g. many GET routes will have GET /thing/:identifier would be nice to inject the name in there
 - Add examples to this document
-- replace to-title-case.js with _.startCase
 - when using arrayOfModel the schema doesn't have an id, so makes it harder to use ajv.
-Currently we just wrapping in {items:}
+Currently we just wrapping in {items:}.
+Still an issue?
-- custom fields not on all schemas.
+- custom fields not on all schemas?
-- validator options need to be passed in at the top, in init